dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 The POST body MUST include only "Wrong-Recipient=true".

+If the response is a HTTP 500 type error indicating server issue, the client MAY retry.
+If the HTTP response to the POST is a 200, the client SHOULD NOT retry.
+No feedback to the user as to the success or failure of this operation is proposed or required.

 ## Mail Senders After Wrong Sender Notification

 When a misdelivery has been indicated by a POST to the HTTPS URI or email to the given mailto: URI, the sender MUST make a reasonable effort to cease emails to the indicated email address for that user account.

-The POST endpoint MUST NOT issue an HTTP redirect and should return a 200 OK status; the content body will be ignored.
+The POST endpoint MUST NOT issue an HTTP redirect and SHOULD return a 200 OK status; the content body will be ignored.

-Any GET request to the same URI MUST be ignored, since anti-spam software may attempt a GET request to URIs mentioned in mail headers.
+Any GET request to the same URI MUST NOT be treated as an indication of a wrong recipient notification, since anti-spam software may attempt a GET request to URIs mentioned in mail headers without receiving user consent.
+Senders MAY return an error ``405 Method Not Allowed`` in response to a GET request to the URI.

-The sender SHOULD make a best effort to attempt to discern a correct email address for the user account.
+The sender SHOULD make a best effort to attempt to discern a correct email address for the user account, such as by using a different known email address for that user, postal mail, text message, phone call, app push, or presenting a notification in the user interface of the service.
 How the sender should accomplish this task is not part of this specification.

 # Additional Requirements